nietras/CntkSerializerIssue/README.md

 Each directory contains the first 128 images of the "zero" class from the mnist data set.
-The original data set can be found here: [http://yann.lecun.com/exdb/mnist](http://yann.lecun.com/exdb/mnist/) So each channel contains the same set of gray level images,
+The original data set can be found here: [http://yann.lecun.com/exdb/mnist](http://yann.lecun.com/exdb/mnist/) So each channel contains the same set of gray level images.
+This does not matter for this case, since we are only trying to reproduce minibatch source/serializer issue.

 ### Map and ctf files
 The map and ctf files for training are located in the **mapfiles** folder in the root of the repository.